EmberExperts/ember-cli-deploy-sentry-cli/README.md

 #### 2. `Could not determine any commits to be associated automatically.`
 Your application repository needs to be connected on Sentry to your ogranization account and connected with the project.

+#### 3. Your app's issues and not correctly related with app deploy version
+Make sure your app's `moudlePrefix` is equal to your Sentry `appName`, and your `revision-data` `type` in `config/deploy.js` is using the same versioning strategy.
+In most cases you should use `version-commit`

 ## BONUS: Integrate your app with Sentry

 1. Install Sentry: